cla-cif/movie-DB-2000s/README.md

        input = "ripley's"
        input = input.title() #Ripley'S
     ```
    -  __Attempt to solve the problem:__ <br>
 I Harnessed the `.title()` method behaviour by passing the user's input as argument of a function that used a regex, as suggested [here](https://www.pythontutorial.net/python-string-methods/python-titlecase/#:~:text=The%20title()%20method%20converts,the%20remaining%20characters%20in%20lowercase.).
       -   __It failed because:__
      It worked for the abovementioned example but not for names containing quoted nicknames like (Joanna 'JoJo' Levesque) and names like (Mo'Nique) or (DJ Pooh).
    -  __Solution__: <br>
- I made a copy of the dataframe applying `df.copy()` method and applied the `.lower()` method to the user's input and to the copy of the dataframe in order for the query to make an exact comparison.
+ I applied the `.lower()` method to the user's input and to the copy of the dataframe in order for the query to make an exact comparison.

-   -  __By fixing this issue I've learnt more about__ : <br>
+##### By fixing the above issue I've learnt more about:
-The `.lower()` and `.title()` methods, the Regular Expressions, why to copy the dataframe `df.copy()` for any modifications I don't want to take place on the original dataset, the lambda functions, the nature and behaviour of Python's Panda objects and practiced debugging by printing intermediate results.
+Unicode [normalization](https://withblue.ink/2019/03/11/why-you-need-to-normalize-unicode-strings.html).
+The `.lower()` and `.title()` methods, the Regular Expressions, the lambda functions, the nature and behaviour of Python's Panda objects and practiced debugging by printing intermediate results.

 #### Remaining
-1. Similar names with different diacritics such as (Zoe/Zoë/Zoé) and (Chloe/Chloë/Chlöe/Chloé), are present in the dataset but won't be displayed at the same time as the query makes distinction between such occurrencies.
-In other words, the input is matched during the first iteration, before is subjected to the `.normalize()` method during the second iteration which happens if the first one failed to find any match.

-2. The terminal constraints don't allow to display large results and graphs.
+The terminal constraints don't allow to display large results and graphs.
 When the project will be subjected to further developments, a different deployment system may be taken into consideration.

 ### Validator
 - PEP8: no errors were returned from the [PEP8 validator](http://pep8online.com/).